-Griffon evaluates performance based on Earnings per share and Net income (loss) excluding, as applicable, restructuring charges, loss on debt extinguishment, acquisition-related expenses and discrete and certain other tax items (a non-GAAP measure).
+Griffon evaluates performance based on Earnings per share and Net income excluding restructuring charges, loss on debt extinguishment, acquisition related expenses, discrete and certain other tax items, as well other items that may affect comparability, as applicable.
 Griffon believes this information is useful to investors for the same reason.

-The following table provides a reconciliation of Earnings per share and Net income (loss) to Adjusted earnings per share and Adjusted net income:
+The following table provides a reconciliation of Income from continuing operations to Adjusted income from continuing operations and Earnings per common share from continuing operations: